In 2023, We Need Our Useless Little Treats More Than Ever

 Advertisement

 I’d like to say I entered the year trying but I’d be lying to you.
-By 11am on 1st January I was already balancing mine and my partner’s iced coffees (yes, iced coffee in January) on top of each other as I scrambled to get in the door.
+By 11am on 1st January, I was already balancing mine and my partner’s iced coffees on top of each other as I scrambled to get in the door.
 This was because, with the first light of 2023, I realised that there is but one pure joy left in this life (besides a sense of meaningful purpose and true friendships and all that sincere stuff): the joy of the little treat.

 Craving indulgence in times of hardship is no new phenomenon.
 As Imogen West-Knights reported in an article last year, an increase in "treat-brain behaviour" since the beginning of the pandemic was driven by the ease of succumbing to pleasure-seeking behaviour, a blurring of the line between wants and needs, and our desire for distraction from hardship.

 We’re still, assuredly, in times of hardship.
-Daily life in the UK feels like spinning a 'pick your crisis' wheel in a Black Mirror episode.
-The cost of living crisis is in full swing, millions of people across the country are living in poverty after over a decade of Tory government, the world is either burning or flooding around us and the ongoing pandemic is still disabling people – to say this past year has been a lot is an understatement.
+Daily life feels like spinning a 'pick your crisis' wheel in a Black Mirror episode.
+The world is either burning or flooding around us and the ongoing pandemic is still disabling people – to say the past few years have been a lot is an understatement.
 On top of all of that, we’re all exhausted.
 For many of us, the festive period wrung us dry both financially and emotionally, if you’re the type of person who, like me, finds enforced fun a little bit tiring.

 Advertisement